Daniel Boulton guilty of Bethany Vincent and Darren Henson murders

 He then went upstairs to DJ's bedroom where he stabbed the nine-year-old 14 times.
 Mother and child both sustained fatal injuries to the heart.

-He went on the run after the killings and was arrested after a 24-hour manhunt.
+Boulton went on the run and was arrested about 24 hours after the killings following a manhunt.

 Prosecutors said Ms Vincent had a restraining order against domestic abuser Boulton, including one issued about three months before the attacks.